How to Use Oregano Oil to Fight Bacteria and SIBO

 So, how does oregano oil compare to pharmaceutical antibiotics?
 Does oregano oil kill good bacteria?

-First of all, anytime you can get the same beneficial effects with a natural product like oregano oil compared to using a pharmaceutical product, it is well worth using it.
+First of all, anytime you can get the same beneficial effects with a natural product like oregano oil compared to using a pharmaceutical product, it is most often well worth using it.

-This is because natural products like oregano oil are usually much gentler than prescription drugs and are presumed to do less damage to the microbiome.
+This is because natural products like oregano oil are usually much gentler than prescription drugs and are presumed to do less damage to the healthy gut bacteria—the microbiome.
 The fact that oregano oil has been shown to be just as effective as regular antibiotics in many cases is a very positive finding.
+The “kinder and gentler” mechanism of action of oregano oil means that there is a decreased risk of adverse effects that are often seen with prescribed antibiotics.
+These include nausea, vomiting, abdominal cramping and diarrhea.
+More serious adverse effects include allergic reactions, Steven-Johnson syndrome (a painful rash that can spread and cause swelling and loss of skin), irregular heartbeat and tendonitis.

 Here are just a few reasons why using oregano oil over pharmaceutical antibiotics can be a good choice: